DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-and-inventory-journal-import.md

 ## Setup
 ### General journal data entities
 For the General journal import, use the *General journal* entity.
 This entity supports journals of type Daily.
 The allowed ledger types are Ledger, Bank, Vendor, and Customer.
+For multi-company import see See [General Journal Import for multiple Legal Entities](https://github.com/DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/edit/master/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-Journal-Multiple.md#general-journal-import-for-multiple-legal-entities)

 ### Inventory journal data entities
 For inventory journals, the *Inventory adjustment journal headers and lines V2* and the *Inventory movement journal headers and lines V3* can be used.